 Health Benefits of Cardio and Resistance Exercise

-Hiking is another outstanding cardiovascular exercise.
-As is swimming.
-So are most sports including basketball, soccer, tennis, football, lacrosse, track and field, hockey, etc. Even safe, clean, regular monogamous sex can qualify if engaged in long enough.
+Hiking is another outstanding cardio exercise.
+As is swimming, elliptical, treadmill, rowing machine, step machine, etc. So are most sports including basketball, soccer, tennis, football, lacrosse, track and field, hockey, etc. Even safe, clean, regular monogamous sex can qualify if engaged in long enough.

 Some of the known health benefits of cardio exercise:

 There is a lot of scientific evidence that supports the helpful potential of running/jogging as a useful cardio exercise.
-Although, one must remember that body type — more specifically muscle, muscle mass, vertebrae, and posture (spinal/vertebra extension) — all these are vital variables that must be accounted for in things.
+Although, one must remember that body type — more specifically muscle, muscle mass, vertebrae, posture (spinal extension), and skinny fat — all these are vital variables that must be accounted for in things.
 The more balanced the human body type, the more beneficial overall the cardio exercise.

 The more out of balance the body type, the more issues that will likely manifest from the improper wearing of joints, ligaments, cartilage, bone, muscles, etc. Attrition becomes more pronounced the more unbalance that is present.
 Which is why walking right, or learning to walk right, is crucial to successful cardio and resistance exercise and avoiding premature and unnecessary wear and tear in the long run, including averting, at least, knee, hip, and ankle surgery as one ages.

-Best Resistance Exercise for Health – Weightlifting & Isometrics
+Best Resistance Exercise for Health – Weightlifting, Calisthenics, Isometrics

-Growing evidence only further strengthens the importance of resistance exercise, weightlifting, calisthenics, and isometrics (gravity).
-It links both cardio and resistance exercise to healthy aging and long life.
+Growing evidence only further strengthens the importance of resistance exercise including weightlifting, calisthenics, and isometrics (gravity).
+Current science links both cardio and resistance exercise to healthy gut flora (good bacteria), aging, and longevity.
 Resistance exercise, when done correctly, helps maintain and build muscle and mass, strengthen bones, and is associated with many of the same positive benefits as cardio exercise.
 Free weights have their advantages and disadvantages, as do weight machines.

 Nowadays, with the negative effects of the Coronavirus (COVID-19) pandemic worldwide, gyms are much less accessible and not an option for more people than usual.
 Isometrics, when done correctly, can be a viable resistance exercise substitute for weightlifting, especially when combined with at-home resistance gyms/free weights.
 The idea is using gravity against the body along with the body itself as a means of resistance/weight to strengthen, tone, and even build muscle mass.
 Yoga, pilates, and other popular forms of exercise use at least a type of isometrics in typical routines.

-The Restructuring Process being developed by Fellow One Research in relation to The Four Body Types offers similar cardio and resistance isometric benefit.
+The experimental, proprietary Restructuring Process being developed by Fellow One Research in relation to the Body Type Science theory (The Four Body Types) research data offers similar cardio and resistance isometric benefits.
 Something like a cross between yoga, pilates, and conscious walking the right way.
 This is even more true when it comes to Body Type Two, Three, and Fours.